Jason Fox (American football)

-Jason Curtis Fox (born May 2, 1988) is a former American football offensive tackle.
-He was drafted by the Detroit Lions in the fourth round of the 2010 NFL Draft.
-He played college football at the University of Miami.
+Jason Curtis Fox (born May 2, 1988) is an American former professional football offensive tackle who played for the Detroit Lions and Miami Dolphins of the National Football League (NFL).
+He played college football at the University of Miami, and was selected by the Lions in the fourth round of the 2010 NFL draft.

-Fox has also played for the Miami Dolphins.

 Early life

 Fox was born and raised in Fort Worth, Texas.
 Miami former offensive line coach Mario Cristobal recruited him.
 At North Crowley High School, he played tight end during his junior year, moving to the offensive line as a senior.
 He was rated by Scout.com and Rivals.com as a four-star recruit.

 College career

 Fox decided between Miami and many Big 12 schools before deciding that he wanted to go play for the 'U', where he started at right tackle as a true freshman in the season opener against Florida State and became the starting left tackle midway through the season and held on to it for the remainder of his time at Miami.

 Fox started 47 games for the Hurricanes, two away from breaking the school start mark by an offensive lineman set by Richard Mercier and Mike Sullivan (48) and three away from tying the mark regardless of position by William Joseph.

 Before the start of Fox' senior year, he was selected to his first Preseason All-ACC Team.

 While at the University of Miami, Fox was a member of the Pi Kappa Alpha fraternity.